This is a fan story. The original characters mentioned belong to John Marsden.

 'What in the name of Frank are you doing' shouted Jenny when she saw me standing there; gun in hand.

-'Come on' I said and tossed the rifle to Henry.
+'Come on' I said and tossed the rifle to Barry.

 'Yeah, we heard shots' said Lucy.

-'Sorry, what's the plan?' said Henry when he realised he scared the crap out of me.
+'Sorry, what's the plan?' said Barry when he realized he scared the crap out of me.

 'Why are you asking me?'
 I said.